-With a sold-out crowd during his talk at Inbound 2017, Peter Clark, Director of B2B Product, dropped some serious knowledge.
+With a sold-out crowd during his talk at HubSpot Inbound, Peter Clark, Director of B2B Product, dropped some serious knowledge.
 His presentation, “Outbound at Inbound” speaks for itself on the benefits of taking both an outbound and inbound approach to improve your B2B marketing.
-Here is the 20 minute B2B presentation along with 10 takeaways to help you, our fellow B2B marketers, improve your marketing.
+Here is the 20 minute presentation along with 10 takeaways (+1 bonus from RollWorks) to help you, our fellow B2B marketers, improve your marketing.

-Topics covered include: new metrics for marketers, how to find your ideal target personas, bringing marketing closer to sales, the gulf of intent, personalized SDR campaigns, and much more.
+Topics covered include: new metrics for marketers, how to find your ideal target personas, bringing marketing closer to sales, the gulf of intent, personalized SDR campaigns, the benefits of using social media to amplify your ABM, and much more.

 Feel free to play the video as you read more detailed explanations below:

-10 Key B2B Marketing Strategy Takeaways (along with timecodes)
+10 Key B2B Marketing Strategy Takeaways (along with timestamps)

 B2B sales involve a lot more than just a website, they require people.
 On average it takes 4.5 people to sign off on buying a piece of software.
 To facilitate that purchase you need a great website, great content, and a great sales team.
 All three of these have to work together to make improve B2B sales.

 3) A higher bar for marketing performance is being set.
 (6:15)